FedMEKT: Distillation-based Embedding Knowledge Transfer for Multimodal Federated Learning: FedMEKT: Federated Multimodal Embedding Knowledge Transfer

 \subsection{Generalized Classifier Learning}

-On the server, we attach the global classifier $\phi_{gc}$ to generalized encoder part of the global autoencoder model to perform the supervised learning task by using multimodal labeled dataset $D_L$.
-The classifier training process helps to update solely the generalized classifier for classification downstream tasks.
-Hence, we use cross-entropy loss to learn the generalized multimodal classifier:
+On the server, we attach the global classifier $\phi_{gc}$ to global encoder part of the global autoencoder model to perform the supervised learning task by using multimodal labeled dataset $D_L$.
+The global training process helps to update solely the global classifier for classification downstream tasks.
+Hence, we use cross-entropy loss to learn the global multimodal classifier and solve the problem in Eq.~\ref{eq:objective-classifier}:

 where ${\mathcal{L}}_{CE}$ is the cross-entropy loss and $h^{M}_{s}=f_{M}(x^{M}_L)$, $z^M_s=\phi_{gc}(h^{M}_{s})$ are the representations from the global encoder and the outcome of the global classifier, respectively.